Specials

 - The best performance by parent and child (14) was achieved by Zdenek (5) and Miroslav (9) Voracek in the Prague EGP 2015.

-- The best performance by two partners (17 points) was achieved by Albert Kortendijk and Linda Praseptyo (11 + 6) during Copenhagen EGP 2006.
+- The best performance by two partners (17 points) was achieved by Albert Kortendijk and Linda Praseptyo (11 + 6) during Copenhagen EGP 2006 and Mario Madrona and Velma Fu (9+8) during Pragu EGP 2019.

 - The best (and so far only) performance by three generations (15 points) was achieved by Leonid, Ilya and Michael Shifman (6+7+2) during Saint Petersburg EGP 2016.